smit5490/Introduction-to-Statistical-Learning-Solutions/Chapter4/README.md

 # Statistical Learning Chapter 4
-This folder contains the solutions to select problems from Chapter 4 of [Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/).
+This folder contains the solutions to select problems from Chapter 4 of an [Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/).

 This chapter covers various classification algorithms, including:
 * Logistic Regression